 This dataset is useful for Matplotlib visualizations.
 You can create visualizations of exchange rates and currency valuations over time.
 The dataset features more than 20 years of daily exchange rate data.

-This dataset contains information on more than 10,000 athletes in 40+ sports, and it’s a great source of building country medal count visualizations.
+This dataset contains information on more than 10,000 athletes in 40+ sports, and it’s a great source for building country medal count visualizations.
 There’s also coaching data, so you can add medal information by coach.

-A fun dataset to explore, and great for beginners, this features all of the Netflix original movies up to June 1, 2020 and their corresponding IMDb scores.
+A fun dataset to explore and great for beginners, this features all of the Netflix original movies up to June 1, 2020, and their corresponding IMDb scores.

 This sample dataset from a Home Depot data science take-home can be used to produce a gross sales forecast for a new product launch.